Principal Financial launches bid for Chile pension fund

-SANTIAGO (Reuters) - U.S. insurer and asset manager Principal Financial Group (PFG.N) launched a bid on Thursday to buy Chilean pension company AFP Cuprum CUP.SN for $1.39 billion as part of an expansion drive in emerging markets.
+SANTIAGO, Dec 27 (Reuters) - U.S. insurer and asset manager Principal Financial Group launched a bid on Thursday to buy Chilean pension company AFP Cuprum for $1.39 billion as part of an expansion drive in emerging markets.

 Principal Financial agreed in October to use a public tender to buy Cuprum, including a 63 percent stake held by financial groups Empresas Penta and Inversiones Banpenta.